 Original Review date: August 2015.
 Tested with Suunto Smart HR Strap and 1.5 – 2.4.1 firmware (updated August 2017)

-While data collection finished in June 2016 we’ve updated the feature set with more recent firmware and re-analysed the recorded data.
+While data collection pretty much finished up in June 2016, we’ve updated the feature set with more recent firmware and re-analysed the data.
 The comparison watch group has also been updated to include the Spartan Ultra.

-The Ambit3 Peak, referred to as the Ambit3 from here, sets the benchmark (testing finished Dec 2015) for accuracy and reliability and endurance.
-Rather similar to the Ambit2 only mostly better, as it adds memory, mobile uploads, running metrics, and recovery tests, and activity tracking.
+The Ambit3 Peak, referred to as the Ambit3 from here, sets the benchmark for accuracy and reliability and endurance (with around 10,000km on the wrist so far).
+Rather similar to the Ambit2 only better, as it adds memory, mobile uploads, running metrics, and recovery tests, and activity tracking.
 The Ambit3 came out on top of the ‘high accuracy’ battery exhaustion trail run test at 15.5hrs with 19% battery remaining.
-Android owners take note – the companion app is still causing headaches for many (July 2016) though the one in the test pool is working well on FW2.2.16 and app version 1.3.1.
+The Movescount mobile app is stable these days, hopefully the past pain is nothing but history.

 What kind of trail runner is it good for?